Pinegrow/PinegrowDevelopersDocumentation/Getting_started.md

 framework.resources.add(new_resource)
 ```

-Typical example code using file structure from above.
+Typical example code using file structure from above and including an example of using node.js ```path```.
 ```javascript
 var path = require( 'path' );
 var toLocalPath = function(file_path) {